-Breakfast Club runs daily from 8am and is currently available to all children attending Russell Street School and older siblings from St Mary and St Giles' Junior School.
-The cost of the session is £2 and the children have a variety of breakfast items to choose from and a range of activities to engage in.
+Breakfast Club runs daily from 8am and is currently available to all children attending Russell Street School.
+The cost of the session is £3.50 for Reception - Year 2 and £4.65 for Nursery.
+The children have a variety of breakfast items to choose from and a range of activities to engage in.
 At the end of the session, children are taken to their classrooms by the breakfast club staff ready for the start of the school day.

-After School Club runs daily from 2.50pm to 6pm at a cost of £9.
-This club is available to all children attending Russell Street School from Reception, Year 1 and Year 2.
+After School Club runs daily after school to 6pm at a cost of £10.
+This club is available to all children attending Russell Street School from Nursery, Reception, Year 1 and Year 2.
 At the end of the school day the children attending after school club are escorted from their classrooms to after school club by a member of staff.
 There is a mixture of structured and free play activities available, including sports with our coach.
 The children are offered a snack during the session.
 The club enables children to continue their learning and to relax with their friends, in a safe environment beyond the school day.
 Parents are required to collect their children by 6pm.

 For both clubs we require bookings and payment in advance.
-Payment can be made using Parentmail or Childcare Vouchers.
+Payment can be made using Parentmail, Childcare Vouchers or Tax-Free Childcare.
 Registration and Booking forms are available in the school office and on our website.